-In this contribution, two methods are proposed to solve the mismatches.
-In the first method, it is proposed to change the specification text to align with the VTM-8.0 software.
+In this contribution, one method is proposed to solve the first mismatch and two methods are proposed to solve the second mismatch in different ways.
+In the first change, it is proposed to change the specification text to align with the VTM-8.0 software for palette update in the first mismatch.
 The proposed change has no impact on coding performance.
-In the second method, it is proposed to change the text to align with the software for palette update, and in forming a palette, the same default values used for signaled palette entries are also used for predicted palette entries.
-The proposed methods report negligible BD-rate changes compared to VTM8.0.
+In the second change, it is proposed to change the specification text to align with the VTM-8.0 software for forming a palette in the second mismatch.
+The proposed change has no impact on coding performance.
+In the third change, in forming a palette, the same default values used for signaled palette entries are also used for predicted palette entries to fix the second mismatch.
+The proposed change reports negligible BD-rate changes compared to VTM8.0.